 So the day before we got our new car, I went back to the private car dealer, gave him the V5C (removing the yellow section first), the MOT, the service history and two keys.
 He gave me a company cheque and I walked home car-less!
 I probably saved £25 on a taxi by selling locally.
 I logged on to the DVLA website to claim my car tax back which was simple.
 They said the cheque would arrive in 4 weeks but actually it was 4 days.
 I altered my car insurance with LV which they initially got wrong but quickly amended next day.
 Once the decision was made on who to sell it to, the process was easy peasy.

 I then contacted the dealer from whom I was buying a new car, told them that the part-ex needed to be removed from the deal and we would give cash value instead.
-I had talked to them in advance about possibly doing this, and they simply re-issued the paperwork for the sale without the part-ex.
+I had talked to them in advance about possibly doing this.
+They simply re-issued the paperwork for the sale without the part-ex.

 If your car is worth less than £1000 then chances are that part-ex might be better value for you as some dealers of both old and new cars offer a minimum part-ex value.
 But the moral of this story is don’t take the car-buyers adverts at face value and do allow time to take your car to a few places to get the best price.